atlaste/FluidNC/FluidNC/src/Motors/MotorsAndStepping.md

 When the machine is idle, we add a no-op line segment at the start of the buffer.
 This segment has a total time of the lag delay for all motors.
 So in other words, an initial delay is added.

+TODO FIXME: Pause is actually quite hard to get right.
+We have to think this through in more detail when the time gets there.
+Let's do the other things first...

 ## Synchronized events

 Synchronized events are events that follow the motion speed.
 Two examples are lasers (the PWM